 Low.
 There are some short hikes over rough terrain, but most of the work is in or close to the game-viewer vehicles.

-Accommodation is in shared tents, each with two beds, some storage space and charging points.
-Hot running showers and flushing toilets are provided in a separate block and large, structured tents are used for the kitchen and communal areas.
-There is reasonable phone signal in Dinokeng and wifi available for work/research.
+You will be staying in large safari-style tents with bunk beds.
+Hot running showers and flushing toilets are provided in a separate block, with large, structured tents used for the kitchen and communal areas.
+There is very patchy phone signal, but basic wifi is available for work/research.
 Electricity is mainly provided by solar power, supplemented by a generator for a few hours each day.